Mahmoud-Elaaser/SocialMediaAPI/README.md

 # Social Media Platform API

-This is a RESTful API for a Social Media Platform, built using **ASP.NET Core** with **C#**, **Entity Framework Core**, and **LINQ**.
+A learning project for a RESTful API on a social media platform, built using **ASP.NET Core** with **C#**, **Entity Framework Core**, and **LINQ**.
 The API supports essential social media features like user profiles, posts, comments, likes, and follows.
 It also includes authentication using JWT and integration with Swagger for API documentation.

 ## Features